hraberg/shen.clj/README.markdown

   * 3 `tc+` tests fails with `type-error in rule`.
   * `einstein.shen` returns `false` instead of `german`.
 * Performance is not a goal for 0.1.0, but some tuning has been made to ease development.
-* Next step: `benchmark.shen` running without errors.
+* Next step: `benchmarks.shen` running without errors.

 ### 神 and define macros